Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

   <tr>
    <td>Student identification
    </td>
    <td>Each student (and teacher) is assigned a username and is stored in the database.
+System can identify users' identity and update pages accordingly.
    </td>
   </tr>
   <tr>